center-for-threat-informed-defense/attack_to_cve/methodology.md

 -	[**Functionality**](methodology.md#functionality) - This method groups common mappings based on the type of functionality the attacker gains access to by exploiting the vulnerability.
 -	[**Exploit Technique**](methodology.md#exploitation-techniques) – This method groups common mappings depending on the method used to exploit the vulnerability.

 Only the vulnerability type method has mappings for all three categories.
-The functionality method has mappings for primary and secondary impacts and the exploit techniques method (as the name implies) only has mappings for the exploitation technique categories.
+The functionality method has mappings for primary and secondary impacts.
+The exploit techniques method only has mappings for the exploitation technique categories.

 #### Vulnerability Type Method
 Vulnerabilities that have the same type often also have the same attack steps.
 This method maps ATT&CK techniques to some of the more common vulnerability types.
 [CWE-699 (Software Development)](https://cwe.mitre.org/data/definitions/699.html) and [CWE-1000 (Research Concepts)](https://cwe.mitre.org/data/definitions/1000.html) were used to select the vulnerability types, though the method sometimes creates its own high-level categories for the sake of brevity.

 The vulnerability type mappings can include the following technique categories:
 1. Exploitation Technique
-1. Primary Impact
+2. Primary Impact
-1. Secondary Impact
+3. Secondary Impact

 If one of these categories is not included in the mapping for a particular vulnerability type, use one of the other methods to find the appropriate techniques.